security-alliance/frameworks/src/privacy/vpn-services.md

 # VPN Services

-Virtual Private Networks (VPNs) are essential tools for enhancing online privacy and security.
-They encrypt your internet traffic and hide your IP address, protecting your data from eavesdroppers and giving you additional anonymity online.
+Virtual Private Networks (VPNs) can help increase online privacy.
+They encrypt your internet traffic and hide your IP address, increases the protection of your data from eavesdroppers and provide you additional anonymity online.

 ## Choosing a VPN Service